 You can update your Social Security card one of two ways:

 3. Change your name on your driver’s license or state ID card

 Unfortunately, the next step requires a visit to your local DMV (Department of Motor Vehicles).
 Don’t forget, you’ll need to bring your new social security card, your marriage certificate and your old driver’s license or state ID in order to receive a new one.

 4. Change your name on your bank accounts

-The quickest way to change your name at your bank is to pay them a visit.
-Be sure to bring your marriage certificate and your new driver’s license and that you know your account number(s)!
+The quickest way to change your name at your bank is to visit your branch in person.
+Make sure you bring your marriage certificate, your new driver’s license and that you know your account number(s)!

 5. Change your name on other documents:

 Here’s a list of some places you might consider contacting to update them about your new name: